boxwise/boxtribute/front/README.md

 Afterwards:

 1. stop docker-compose and run `docker compose up` again
-2. run `pnpm` in your local front folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)
+2. run `pnpm i` in your local front folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)

 (This advice has come from https://github.com/BretFisher/node-docker-good-defaults)

+## About Husky

+`husky` is a git hook tool that we use to format and lint staged files on pre-commits.
+In case you use a version manager tool (e.g. `nvm`, `asdf`), or run into trouble commiting your code, consult https://typicode.github.io/husky/how-to.html#node-version-managers-and-guis.

 ## Testing